NJIT-Highlander-Racing-Electrical/Base-Station/README.md

 # Base Station

-A repository dedicated to the implementation of a PC Base Station that receives vehicle data over RF and displays it on a PC Program
+A repository dedicated to the implementation of a PC Base Station that receives vehicle data over LoRa and displays it on [Serial Studio](https://serial-studio.github.io/)
 Essentially, a wireless version of the dashboard on a PC.
 This will also require a dedicated transmission subsystem on the vehicle.